clearbothk/botmlcode/README.md

 # Clearbot Jetson Nano Codebase

+### Requirements

+- OpenCV (latest version from the repo: see setup instructions for details)
+- Git and Git LFS (LFS is used for weights file)
+- Python 3.6 or above

+##### When cloning this repository, make sure that you have Git LFS to pull the weights file.
+Otherwise you will get an error on running the code.

 ### How to setup and run this code?

 Make sure that OpenCV has been compiled and installed.

 ##### Note ( 19th June, 2020): OpenCV needs to be compiled because the YOLOv4 requires features that are scheduled in a future release.
 [Track the issue here](https://github.com/opencv/opencv/pull/17185)